STaR-Bets: Sequential Target-Recalculating Bets for Tighter Confidence Intervals: Testing and Confidence Intervals by Betting

 \section{Testing and Confidence Intervals by Betting}

-Before describing this method in detail, we introduce the precise mathematical framework.
+Before describing this technique in detail, we introduce the precise mathematical framework.
 We start with the definition of test processes: Sequences of random variables modeling fair\footnote{We allow for the game to be unfair against us.} betting games.
 In these games, our wealth is always non-negative and stays constant (or decreases) in expectation.
+In the literature, test processes are also called e-processes and they are (super)-martingales.

 \begin{definition}[Test process] Let $W_0, W_1, \dots W_n$ be a sequence of non-negative random variables.
-We call it a test process if $\E[W_0] = 1$ and $\E[W_{i+1}\mid M_0, \dots, W_i] \leq W_i, \text{ for $i \geq 0$}$. \end{definition} Next, Markov's inequality quantifies how unlikely it is for a test process to grow large. \begin{proposition}[Markov's inequality] Let $W_0,W_1 \dots, W_n$ be a test process.
-For any $\delta \in (0,1)$ it holds that $\Pbb\left\{W_n \geq \frac1\delta \right\} \leq \delta$. \end{proposition} \begin{proof} $\E[W_n] = \E[W_0] = 1$ and $W_n > 0$.
+We call it a test process if $\E[W_0] = 1$ and $\E[W_{i+1}\mid W_0, \dots, W_i] \leq W_i, \text{ for $i \geq 0$}$. \end{definition} Next, Markov's inequality quantifies how unlikely it is for a test process to grow large. \begin{proposition}[Markov's inequality] Let $W_0,W_1 \dots, W_n$ be a test process.
+For any $\delta \in (0,1)$ it holds that $\Pbb\left\{W_n \geq \frac1\delta \right\} \leq \delta$. \end{proposition} \begin{proof} $\E[W_n] \leq \E[W_0] = 1$ and $W_n > 0$.
 Then, $\mathbf{1}_{W_n \geq \frac{1}{\delta}} \leq \delta W_n $ and take expectation. \end{proof}

 Finally, we introduce the betting-based confidence intervals. \begin{theorem} A confidence interval obtained within the following scheme has coverage at least $1-\delta$.